-Head of the laboratory – Assoc.
-Prof. Tetsuro Hosaka
+Head of the laboratory – Prof. Tetsuro Hosaka

 I have basically been working on insect ecology in tropical rainforests and the conservation of the forests.
 Recently, I expand my interests into urban and agricultural ecosystems and interactions between people and biodiversity including nature-based tourism, human-wildlife conflict, and children’s nature play.